 Supporting School Readiness is a program that works with children and their families in the year prior to entry into kindergarten.

 The Getting Ready for Kindergarten (GR4K) Program offers rising kindergarteners the opportunity to attend a facilitated playgroup session using the Second Step Early Learning Program.
-Sessions are free and available at multiple sites in Wake County beginning in October 2015.
+Sessions are free and available at multiple sites in Wake County beginning in October of each year.
 Participants will attend a total of 28 sessions, one session per week from October to May.
 During the sessions, parent/caregivers stay on site and are able to meet with a parent educator for group discussions focused on how best to prepare their children for kindergarten.
 Families with limited income who have an upcoming kindergartner without preschool/childcare experience may apply to participate in this program.

 For more information about the Supporting School Readiness Program contact Sherri Lambeth or call (919) 664-7789.

 Triple P - Positive Parenting Program

 The Triple P – Positive Parenting Program is a parenting and family support system designed to prevent–as well as treat–behavioral and emotional problems in children by creating family environments that encourage children to realize their potential.MORE